gruelbox/orko-wiki/Roadmap.md

 **Bug fixes:**
  - #408 - Prevent socket disconnects/reconnects from sending constant browser notifications.
 These are now only shown in the app's notifications panel.
+ - Bitfinex trades were arriving from the websocket with bid/ask flipped in seemingly random cases.
+This is now fixed.

 **Security:**